Jonathan L. Walton

 Jonathan Lee Walton (born June 22, 1973) is an American author, ethicist and religious scholar.
-He is the President of Princeton Theological Seminary in Princeton, New Jersey.
-He was previously Dean of Wake Forest University School of Divinity, Presidential Chair in Religion & Society and Dean of Wait Chapel.
+He is the president of Princeton Theological Seminary in Princeton, New Jersey.
+Previously, he served as the Plummer Professor of Christian Morals and the Pusey Minister in the Memorial Church of Harvard University.
+Just prior to being named president of Princeton Seminary, he was the dean of the Wake Forest University School of Divinity, Presidential Chair in Religion & Society and Dean of Wait Chapel.
 He is the author of A Lens of Love: Reading the Bible in its World for Our World.

 Early life and education

 Walton was born in Frederick, Maryland to John H. Walton and Rose Marie Walton.
 His father was an air traffic controller with the Federal Aviation Administration and his mother was a homemaker.
 His family moved to Syracuse, New York before settling in Atlanta, Georgia in 1980.

 In 1991, Walton graduated from Lithonia High School and attended Wofford College on a football scholarship.
 He transferred to Morehouse College following his freshman year and graduated in 1996 with a BA degree in political science.
 Walton also became a licensed minister that same year and entered the Princeton Theological Seminary in 1999, completing his MDiv in 2002 and his PhD in 2006.